-Since it takes to long to wrap up these dumplings, I make a big batch and then freeze them.
+Since it takes too long to wrap up these dumplings, I make a big batch and then freeze them.
 They freeze incredibly well.

-To freeze dumplings, spread them out, uncooked, on a lined baking sheet.
+To freeze dumplings, spread them out, uncooked, on a lined baking sheet with some parchment paper in a single layer.
 Freeze for one hour.
-Then put them all in a freezer friendly ziploc bag.
+Then put them all in a freezer friendly zip loc bag.
 They will last 3-5 months in the freezer.

 To pan fry

-To pan fry dumplings, add 1-2 tablespoons of neutral tasting oil to a large saute pan.
+To make pan-fried dumplings, add 1-2 tablespoons of neutral tasting oil to a large skillet on medium heat.
 Let the pan heat on medium low heat for at least five minutes.
-Add the dumplings.
-After about 5-8 minutes, or until they’re lightly brown and crispy, move them around a little.
+Add the dumplings to the hot pan.
+After about 5-8 minutes, or until they're lightly brown and crispy, move them around a little.

 Then, add a small amount of water, maybe ¼ of a cup, and pour it in.
 Cover with a lid for 5 minutes.
 Let the dumplings crisp back up.

 Bring a large pot of water to a boil.
-Drop the dumplings in once the water is boiling.
+Drop the dumplings in the hot water once the water is boiling.
 Boil for about 5-8 minutes.

 No, since the wanton or dumpling wrappers are made from flour, this recipe is not gluten free.